-Our Family Gap Year Destination and Accommodation Guides
+The Ultimate Family Gap Year Destination and Accommodation Guide

-This is the master list of each destination we visited on our 365-day family gap year.
+This is the master list of the destinations we visited during our 365-day family gap year.

-Each location links to a destination guide which shows you our exact itinerary along with all the places we stayed along the way.
-Our trips are designed for families with smaller children (ours are 5 and 7) and this will be reflected in our list of activities and budget friendly accommodation recommendations.
+Each location links to a destination guide that shows our exact itinerary and all the places we stayed along the way.
+Our trips are designed for families with smaller children (ours are 5 and 7), and this will be reflected in our list of activities and budget-friendly accommodation recommendations.

 I will not recommend a hotel/homestay/hostel we did not like, and I will make sure to point out the ones we found amazing or which provided exceptional value.